defi-the-cefi/GRU-ow/README.md

 ### DexSwap

-dex_swap contains a simple script for on-chain conversion of ETH => WETH and then swapped for USDC on uniswap v3
+dex_swap contains a simple python Brownie script for on-chain conversion of ETH => WETH and then swapped for USDC on uniswap v3

 ### References